carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 .. note::

-  With the definition of DWARF address classes and DWARF address spaces in this proposal, DWARF Version 5 table 2.7 needs to be updated.
+  With the definition of DWARF address classes and DWARF address spaces in these extensions, DWARF Version 5 table 2.7 needs to be updated.
 It seems it is an example of DWARF address spaces and not DWARF address classes.

 .. note::

-  With the expanded support for DWARF address spaces in this proposal, it may be worth examining if DWARF segments can be eliminated and DWARF address spaces used instead.
+  With the expanded support for DWARF address spaces in these extensions, it may be worth examining if DWARF segments can be eliminated and DWARF address spaces used instead.

   That may involve extending DWARF address spaces to also be used to specify code locations.
 In target architectures that use different memory areas for